Article

 How it works

-The Kano Model categorizes features based on their ability to satisfy customer needs.
+Kano model is a customer-centric framework that categorizes features based on how they affect user satisfaction.
 It divides features into five categories:

 When to use